DIAGNOSTIC TECHNIQUES OF CLINICAL MICROBIOLOGY

 Learning outcomes of the course unit

-Students have to know basic technical aspects related to the laboratory diagnosis of infections caused by relevant bacteria, fungi, and viruses of medical interest.
+The objectives of the course are to enable the acquisition of knowledge and understanding about basic technical aspects related to the laboratory diagnosis of infections caused by relevant bacteria, fungi, and viruses of medical interest.
 In addition, they must be able to apply this knowledge in the workplace.

 Basic knowledge of biology, biochemistry and physiology are suitable to understand the course topics successfully.

 Basic microscopic and culture techniques for the laboratory diagnosis of bacterial, fungal and viral infections; main techniques for laboratory diagnosis of infection by the principal protozoa of medical interest.